JiayingPan/comp0035-coursework-1-2-JiayingPan/comp0035_coursework1.md

   SCRUM: Changes that would endanger the sprint goal are not allowed to make during the sprint.
 The scrum team and the stakeholders will inspect the results and make adjustments for the next sprint.
 If aspects deviate outside acceptable limits or is resulting in unaccpetable product, the applied process or the produced materials must be adjusted as soon as possible to minimize further deviations.

   TDSP: It is a flexible methodology and may allow changes to be made.
-It can even be implemented with other approaches such CRISP-DM or by definition.
+It can even be implemented with other approaches such CRISP-DM and SCRUM or by definition.

 - Level of skill and knowledge required to use the method  <Professional requirements for users and difficulty of getting started>